Internet Communication OpSec

 Stop using Google or make sure to log out of all Google services before searching.
 Google is a one stop shop for many internet goodies: Searches, Voice, Chat, maps, GPS Navigation, books etc, but everything you do is tracked and logged to your accounts.
 I use Google Chrome for Gmail and facebook, then I use Firefox (NOT EVER LOGGED INTO GOOGLE OR FACEBOOK, or any other site) for searching and maps, etc.

-You can make sure that you are logged out of Google by using this link https://mail.google.com/mail/?logout&hl=en, I have this set as my start page in Firefox just to make sure that I didn’t log into Google at some point by accident.
+You can make sure that you are logged out of Google by using this link https://mail.google.com/mail/?logout&hl=en, you can save this url as a bookmark or even set this as your browser’s start page to make sure that you didn’t log into Google at some point by accident.

 StartPage also has links on their main page to add their search engine to your browser and to make their site your browser’s home page or start page.